 Walter Zapotoczny is an award-winning writer and historian with over 25 years experience producing many different types of copy.
 He is the author of over 150 published articles, several books and a contributing writer and reviewer for several international publications.

 Walter was born in Western Pennsylvania in 1949.
 His father served under General George S. Patton during World War II and his mother wrote letters during the war to service men without families.
 Growing up he developed a keen interest in history and read everything he could find about the military and conflicts.

-Walter holds a Bachelor of Arts degree with honors in world military history and a Master of Arts with honors, together with emphasis in English composition and writing, from American Public University.
+Walter holds a Bachelor of Arts degree with honors in world military history and a Master of Arts with honors in global history, together with emphasis in English composition and writing, from American Public University.
 He specializes in military history, Holocaust studies and events that transcend single states, regions and cultures.

 All content copyright © Walter S. Zapotoczny Jr., 2006 - 2016.
 All rights reserved.